-The overall cash surplus of \$20.4 million for the 2019-20 financial year was a net increase of \$11.0 million compared to the previous year.
-This additional cash was the result of a large net cash inflow from financing activities of \$30.6 million, in particular increased borrowings the Department undertook to [describe key drivers and reasons].
+The overall cash surplus of \$13.6 million for the 2020-21 financial year was a net decrease of \$12.7 million compared to the previous year.
+This was the result of [describe key drivers and reasons].

 Net cash outflows from investing activities increased by \$2.3 million due to much higher payments of \$23.8 million for non-financial assets, which included the purchase of the new research laboratories in Mildura and Wonthaggi.
 This was slightly offset by the proceeds from the disposal of discontinued businesses [describe key drivers and reasons] of \$17.8 million.